sonyasha/natural-language-translation/README.md

 - Implement a haiku generator using character-level multi-layer Recurrent Neural Network model.
 - Deploy the application to Heroku.

+***Results:***
+- Language Model was trained on 100 000 pairs for each language (English - Spanish and English - French) and is able to translate short phrases like 'where is the bathroom', 'give me a fork', 'I like to swim' etc.
+- Haiku Model generates haiku, that sound close to the haiku rules.
+- Application was deployed to Heroku, see (<sup>*</sup>) below.

 ## Requirements

 ```Python==3.6```\